 Workers' comp is required in almost every state for psychology practices with employees.
 It can help cover medical costs and lost wages for work-related injuries and illnesses.

-Professional liability insurance for psychologists can cover legal expenses if a psychologist is sued for neglect, such as failure to recognize suicidal tendencies.
+Professional liability insurance for psychologists can cover legal expenses if a psychologist is sued for negligence, such as failure to recognize suicidal ideation.